zerocluster/whisper/README.md

 <!-- !!!
 DO NOT EDIT, THIS FILE IS GENERATED AUTOMATICALLY !!!  -->

-> :information_source: Please, see the full project documentation here:<br><https://zerocluster.github.io/whisper/>
+> ℹ️ Please, see the full project documentation here:<br><https://zerocluster.github.io/whisper/>

 # `Whisper` speech-to-text (STT) application